 From ice water to a candy bar, if you experience pain when eating sweets or drinking cold beverages, you may have exposed dentin.
-Dentin is the secondary layer of the tooth which has an osmotic property that allows fluids to move in and out of the tooth.
+Dentin is the second layer of the tooth which has an osmotic property that allows fluids to move in and out of the tooth.
 These liquids flow through the dentin and can irritate the nerves inside the pulp of the tooth.

 5. Chronic Bruxism

-Commonly known as tooth grinding, can cause tooth sensitivity and facial pain.
+Commonly known as tooth grinding, bruxism can cause tooth sensitivity and facial pain.
 Many people grind their teeth in their sleep and may not even be aware of the habit until they notice tooth, gum, and jaw pain.

 6. Gum Disease